robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 quick way of optimally combining some assets (most likely equities).
 However, when necessary I do introduce the required theory and also point out areas that may be suitable springboards for more advanced optimisation techniques.
-Details about the parameters are left for the respective documentation pages (please see the sidebar).
+Details about the parameters can be found in the respective documentation pages (please see the sidebar).

+For this guide, we will be focusing on mean-variance optimisation (MVO), which is what most people think of when they hear "portfolio optimisation".
+MVO forms the core of PyPortfolioOpt's offering, though it should be noted that MVO comes in many flavours, which can have very different performance characteristics.
+Please refer to the sidebar to get a feeling for the possiblities, as well as the other optimisation methods offered.
+But for now, we will continue with the Efficient Frontier.

 PyPortfolioOpt is designed with modularity in mind; the below flowchart sums up the current functionality and overall layout of PyPortfolioOpt.